 - 1. The Board will meet as required, but at least once quarterly. - 2.
-The independent directors will meet as required, without the non-independent directors and members of management, but at least twice annually.
+The independent directors will meet as required, without the non-independent directors and members of management, but at least twice annually (also referred to as "executive sessions").